clone206/dsd2dxd/README.md

 ## Build Dependencies

 - [Rust/Cargo](https://rust-lang.org/tools/install/)
   - On *nix systems like MacOS & Linux, this can be as easy as running the following on the command line: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
 Feel free to accept the defaults when the installer prompts you.
 Keep an eye out for the prompt to reload your environment in the terminal.
-This will allow you to update your path with the new rust directory.
+This will allow you to update your path with your new rust user directory.
 - `ffmpeg` (Optional)
   - Only needed for a simple playback mechanism, such as when running the test scripts or below usage examples, or for converting/compressing the output of dsd2dxd (e.g. to an apple lossless file, a format that dsd2dxd doesn't yet support.)
   - With apt on linux: `sudo apt install ffmpeg`